Zorgonia/TFT-Teambuilder/README.md

 I am used an html version of tactics.tools on Set 12 (since I could not find the unit data in Riot's API at the time).

+### Experimental Features

+There are implementations of experimental features in `items` and `drag-drop`.
+If you're interested in seeing those implementations, check them out!

 ### Legal

 This app uses assets from tactics.tools and MetaTFT, but for non commercial purposes.
 If the assets